mia1024/restructured-notes/README.md

 ```

 On Linux, the following packages need to be installed for all native modules to compile correctly:

 ```
 build-essential clang libcairo2-dev libpango1.0-dev libjpeg-dev libgif-dev librsvg2-dev \
 libkrb5-dev libdbus-1-dev libgtk-3-dev libnotify-dev libgnome-keyring-dev libasound2-dev \
 libcap-dev libcups2-dev libxtst-dev libxss1 libnss3-dev gcc-multilib g++-multilib curl \
 gperf bison python-dbusmock openjdk-8-jre
 ```

+It is important that you run the `setup_env` script instead of `yarn` or `npm install`, as a few dependencies
+need to be compiled on your machine for everything to work.
+It is safe to run `setup_env` more than once.

 # Run test